xtaohub/Sayram-2D/README.md

 ./fvm2d
 ```

-The default input parameter file is "p.ini".
+The default input parameter file is "p.ini", which deals with the case in the paper by Albert and Young, GRL, 2005.

 ## Introduction